francescobozzo/asa_project/report/03-single-agent.md

 # Single agent implementation {#sec:single-agent}
-Given the complexity of the environment, several ad-hoc solutions have been implemented to overcome different difficulties and challenges.
+Considering the intricate nature of the environment, a multitude of tailored solutions have been implemented to address various complexities, difficulties, and challenges encountered.

 ## Manhattan distance {#sec:manhattan-distance}
-The *Manhattan distance* is function that can provide a quick estimation of the distance between two points.
+The Manhattan distance is a mathematical function that offers a rapid estimation of the distance between two points.
+It is calculated by summing the absolute differences between the respective x-coordinates and y-coordinates of the two points:

 $$
 d_{ab} = | b_x - a_x | + | b_y - a_y |
 $$

-Even though this function might be insufficient in the Deliveroo game since maps can have non-walkable tiles, it is still a decent and fast to compute heuristic that can be used to approximate distances.
+While this function may not be fully suitable for the Deliveroo game due to the presence of non-walkable tiles on the maps, it serves as a reasonable and computationally efficient heuristic for approximating distances in certain cases.

 ## Problem parameters estimation {#sec:problem-parameters-estimation}

-As explained in Section {@sec:deliveroo}, multiple parameters can be modified during the game initialization.
-While some of them are explicitly communicated to the agent, others are obscure and can be only estimated.
-For this reason, in order to build a more precise player reward estimation, we developed a learning meachnism to approximate the player speed and parcel reward decay over time.
+As detailed in Section {@sec:deliveroo}, various parameters can be adjusted during the initialization of the game.
+While certain parameters are directly communicated to the agent, others remain obscure and can only be estimated.
+To enhance the accuracy of estimating player rewards, we have implemented a learning mechanism aimed at approximating the player's speed and the decay of parcel rewards over time.
+This mechanism enables us to build a more precise estimation for optimizing player rewards.

 ### Player speed {#sec:player-speed}
-When our agent moves in the map, it is able to track its position over time: in this way, by using the historical positions alonside with timestamps the agent can estimate its own speed by using the following algorithm:
+During the agent's movement within the map, it maintains a record of its position over time.
+This historical positional data, along with corresponding timestamps, allows the agent to estimate its own speed using the following algorithm:

 \begin{algorithm}[H]
 \caption{Player speed estimation}